-Modern HDG lines use vertical, radiant tube annealing furnaces with multi independently monitored combustion zones for precise and uniform temperature control.
-The radiant tubes are equipped with high efficiency burner systems.
+Hot dip galvanizing lines use vertical or horizontal, radiant tube annealing furnaces with multi independently monitored combustion zones for precise and uniform temperature control.
+The heat resistant alloy radiant tubes are equipped with high efficiency burner systems.
 The vertical design minimizes strip contact and provides more efficient heating of the strip compared to horizontal designs.
 Depending on the size, these furnaces have as many as eight heating zones and a soak zone.
 Annealing temperatures vary from 1330°F [720°C] for commercial steels, to 1550°F [845°C] for EDDS ultra low carbon grades.
-Figure 6 shows typical heating and cooling profiles for CS, HSLAS (50 ksi [350 MPa]), and EDDS.
+The atmosphere in the furnace is a very dry, controlled hydrogen-nitrogen mixture meant to continually reduce all iron oxide on the steel surface back to pure iron so as to provide a surface that will alloy properly with zinc.

-Usually, following the heating/soaking zone is a set of hot bridles rolls to provide the tension control to minimize shape distortion, and maintain the low-tension operation necessary when producing EDDS.
+Usually, following the heating/soaking zone is a set of hot bridle rolls to provide the tension control to minimize shape distortion, and maintain the low-tension operation necessary when producing EDDS.
 Next is a rapid jet cooler, which can cool the strip at rates up to 40 °C [100 °F] per second as required for bake hardenable and AHSS steels.
 Some lines have large furnace rolls (5 ft.
 [1525 mm] in diameter) following the fast cooling section.
-This is important to prevent the increase of ULC steel mechanical properties by repeated bending over small rolls.
-A second hot bridle roll can be located at the exit end of the furnace, to ensure that the strip is flat and stable at the coating knives for enhanced coating weight control.
+This is important to prevent the increase of mechanical properties in ULC steel by repeated bending over small rolls.
+A second hot bridle roll can be located at the exit end of the furnace, to assist in keeping the strip flat and stable at the coating knives for enhanced coating weight control.
 This is needed to meet the very tight limits on coating weight variability specified by automotive producers.
+Figure 6 shows an example of heating and cooling steel temperature ranges for various products.